-Oklahoma Chili is a thick, no bean chili inspired by many Midwestern chili recipes.
-This easy, hearty all meat red chili recipe is made in a little over an hour.
+Oklahoma Chili is a thick, no bean chili inspired by many Midwestern recipes.
+This easy, hearty all meat chili is ready in just over an hour.

-A big pot of Beef Chili is one of those crowd pleasing, easy recipes for busy weeknights, Game Days, and potlucks.
-This Sooner State style chili is another great Dinner Recipe that is family friendly and big enough to feed a crowd!
+A big pot of Beef Chili or Tommy’s Chili (Copycat) are two of those crowd pleasing, easy recipes for busy weeknights, Game Days, and potlucks.
+This Sooner State style chili is another great Soup Recipe that is family friendly and big enough to feed a crowd!

 Ingredients